 Notwithstanding this evidence, studies directly examining the differences in characteristics of eligibles who take up programs with those who do not show a variety of results.
-Falk (2017) showed that the fraction of families who did not take up the TANF program has changed over time, with a greater and greater percentage of those not taking up the program composed of those in greatest need - not working, without earnings, and in deep poverty.
+Falk (2017) showed that the fraction of families who did not take up the TANF program has changed over time, with a greater and greater percentage of those not taking up the program composed of those in greatest need-not working, without earnings, and in deep poverty.
 Kenney et al. (2012) found that Medicaid take-up rose with family income for the childless though falling, as expected, with income among parents.
 Tempelman and Houkes-Hommes (2016) found that take-up in a Dutch health care allowance program was generally negatively related to income but that the very lowest income households had lower take-up rates than those with slightly higher incomes.
-Gray (2019) showed that eligibles who did not recertify for the US SNAP program were not any better off in terms of potential earnings than those who did.
-Christensen et al. (2020) review a body of evidence suggesting that those with cognitive impairments, who are among the most needy, are more likely to be affected by application and participation barriers (Herd and Moynihan [2018] have an extended discussion of related studies on who is most affected by administrative costs).
+Gray (2019) showed that eligibles who did not recertify for the U.S. SNAP program were not any better off in terms of potential earnings than those who did.
+Christensen et al. (2020) review a body of evidence suggesting that those with cognitive impairments, who are among the most needy, are more likely to be affected by application and participation barriers.27

 In addition to these studies, there is evidence from a number of interventions and policy reforms that those who join a program because of the intervention or reform are not always the more needy and are often the less needy.
-These studies, which are reviewed below, only provide information on the marginal population of new enrollees induced to join by the intervention or reform, and hence are not necessarily the same as differences between the initial populations of recipients and eligible nonrecipients.
+These studies, which are reviewed below, only provide information on the marginal population of new enrollees induced to join by the intervention or reform, and hence are not necessarily the same as differences between the initial populations of recipients and eligible non-recipients.

 On application and participation costs, there are many studies suggesting their importance.
 Riphahn (2001) found a negative association of application costs and participation in German social assistance.
-Kopczuk and Pop-Eleches (2007) found that areas in the USA which began offering electronic tax filing had higher levels of EITC take-up than those who required traditional paper copies of tax returns.
+Kopczuk and Pop-Eleches (2007) found that areas in the U.S. which began offering electronic tax filing had higher levels of EITC take-up than those who required traditional paper copies of tax returns.
 Kleven and Kopczuk (2011) cite several studies empirically documenting those costs, which the authors call "complexity."
-Herd et al. (2013) show that reductions in the burdens of applying for the US Medicaid program in one state increased participation.
-Rossin-Slater (2013) showed that geographic access to clinics for the US Women, Infants, and Children (WIC) program increases benefit take-up.
+Herd et al. (2013) show that reductions in the burdens of applying for the U.S. Medicaid program in one state increased participation.
+Rossin-Slater (2013) showed that geographic access to clinics for the U.S. Women, Infants, and Children (WIC) program increases benefit take-up.
 Fuchs et al. (2020) found that an Austrian reform that included simplified application procedures (among other reforms) led to an increase in program take-up.